-You should always try to prevent indigestion without the use of drugs when you are pregnant.
+You should always try to prevent indigestion without using drugs when you are pregnant.
 If nothing else proves to be effective, most antacids are considered relatively safe for use during pregnancy.
-Other heartburn medications like Pepcid and Zantac are class B drugs, which means they’ve been found to be safe for animals, though no studies have been done on women.
+Other heartburn medications like Pepcid and Zantac are class B drugs, which means they are safe for animals, though scientists have not studied women.

 Natural remedies are available for treating heartburn and indigestion.
-Papaya enzyme can be purchased in most stores that sell vitamins.
+You can purchase Papaya enzymes in most stores that sell vitamins.
 These chewable tablets taste pleasant and can be taken at mealtimes to aid in the digestion of food.

-Heartburn, indigestion, and acid reflux in pregnancy tend to be mild and temporary.
-Any severe or unusual symptoms could be the sign of a serious problem.
+In pregnancy, heartburn, indigestion, and acid reflux tend to be mild and temporary.
+Any severe or unusual symptoms could be a sign of a severe problem.
 Contact your care provider if you experience heartburn that is unaffected by antacids or frequently wakes you up at night, troubles swallowing, weight loss, black stools, or if you spit up blood.